Slaithwaite: History

-Slaithwaite Hall, thought to date from the mid-15th century, is located on a nearby hillside.
+Slaithwaite Hall, (dated by dendrochronology to 1452), is located on a nearby hillside.
 It is one of a number of cruck-framed buildings clustered in this area of West Yorkshire.
 After many years divided into cottages, the building has been extensively restored and is now a single dwelling.

 Legend has it that local smugglers caught by the excise men tried to explain their nocturnal activities as 'raking the moon from the canal' and definitely not as 'fishing out smuggled brandy'.
-A "Moonraker" is now the nickname for a native of the village.
-Similar stories and nicknames exist for the neighbouring villages of Golcar ("Lillies"), Marsden ("Cuckoos") and Linthwaite ("Leadboilers").
+A "Moonraker" is now the nickname for a native of the town.
+There are similar stories and nicknames for the neighbouring settlements of Golcar ("Lillies"), Marsden ("Cuckoos") and Linthwaite ("Leadboilers").
 The legend is also known in Wiltshire, where the locals are also known as 'Moonrakers'.

-An apocryphal story associated with Slaithwaite is that in the 19th century, when tenants came to the village to pay their annual rent, The 5th Earl of Dartmouth would provide 'rent dinners' and that the shoulder of mutton was the most favoured with the tables of hot roast beef, mutton and tongue (cooked together in the set pot) being available there at that time.

-The Old Town Hall in Lewisham Road served as the municipal headquarters of successive local authorities in the area until the abolition of Colne Valley Urban District Council in 1974.
+Slaithwaite Town Hall in Lewisham Road served as the municipal headquarters of successive local authorities in the area until the abolition of Colne Valley Urban District Council in 1974.

+Civil parish

+Slaithwaite was formerly a township and chapelry.
+From 1866, Slaithwaite was a civil parish in its own right.
+On 1 April 1937, the parish was abolished to form Colne Valley.
+In 1931, the parish had a population of 5,183.

 Economy

-Recent projects have seen a major restoration of the canal.
+Following the emergence of the railway network the canals located in Slaithwaite were seldom used and eventually closed down, then filled in during 1956.

+Beginning in April 1981, and its grand reopening on 1 May 2001, restoration of the Huddersfield Narrow Canal was completed, with help from volunteers from the Huddersfield Canal Society.
 That required a full re-excavation and new lock gates.
-Following the emergence of the railway network they were little used and closed down then filled in during 1956.
-The refurbishment has revitalised the high street area and Slaithwaite is currently the only village in England with a canal running alongside its main street.

-There are several significant local employers, including Thornton & Ross (a pharmaceuticals manufacturer), Shaw Pallets and Spectrum Yarns – one of a small number of remaining textiles businesses in the Colne Valley, once a major centre for wool and yarn.
+There are several significant local employers, including the pharmaceutical manufacturer Thornton & Ross(which has its HQ based in Slaithwaite), Shaw Pallets, and Spectrum Yarns – one of a small number of remaining textiles businesses in the Colne Valley, once a major centre for wool and yarn.

 Churches

-The church of St James in Slaithwaite is the parish church; it is grouped with St Bartholomew's in Marsden and the mission church at Shred.
+The church of St James in Slaithwaite is the Anglican parish church; it is grouped with St Bartholomew's in Marsden and the mission church at Shred.
 The present church stands on high ground and was constructed c.
 1789 to replace the original church which had suffered from flooding.
-There is also a Methodist church.
+There is also a Methodist church. and The Ark church.